ineuron/mouseVideo-analysis/README.md

 mouseVideo-analysis
 ===================

 Analysis of videos of single mice wondering about in a behavioural arena.
-Does some very basic tracking and spits out the center of mass for each frame, plus a buch of minor computations, like time spent in defined areas, distance travelled, speed, etc. Save .avi file with binary mask on top of original video.
+Does some very basic tracking and spits out the center of mass for each frame, plus a buch of minor computations, like time spent in defined areas, distance travelled, speed, etc. Saves .avi file with binary mask on top of original video.

 Requirements:
 -------------